Georgia: Intoxicated by the beauty of the Caucasus while hiking

 The schnapps didn’t fail to have an effect.
 I had no idea that homemade tschatscha contains up to 70 percent alcohol.
 And so we march off so full of energy that we completely lose our sense of time.
 The first two hours fly by.
 But for the most part it is also due to the grandiose landscape that puts us in a frenzy of the senses.

 First it goes in the narrow gorge on partly snow-covered paths along the river Terek.
 But as soon as the valley widens and lets the sun in, the snow disappears.
 Now it looks like the tundra, surrounded by mountains, crowned by blue skies.
-Again and again we encounter water springs that turn reddish from sulfur and spread the typical smell of rotten eggs.
+Again and once more we encounter water springs that turn reddish from sulfur and spread the typical smell of rotten eggs.

 Georgia: The hike along the Terek River leads through great landscapes